-The public nature of biological larvicide control programs in municipal settings requires several stages of consultation, clear communication of all aspects of the program, and adoption by a majority.
+The public nature of biological larvicide control programs in municipal settings requires several stages of consultation, clear communication of all aspects of the program, and majority approval.

 The results of numerous independent surveys, conducted among thousands of Canadian citizens by recognized polling firms or during consultations conducted by the host municipalities of such a program, confirm the adherence of citizens to programs for the control of biting insects using biological larvicides.
 On average: